How to Open Windows Mobility Center in Windows 11/10?

 Windows Search is one of the simplest ways to find and open built-in tools.
 It allows you to locate applications and settings quickly by typing their names.

-When you see Windows Mobility Centre in the search results, click on it to open the tool.
+When you see Windows Mobility Center in the search results, click on it to open the tool.
 The panel will appear on your screen, giving you access to system controls such as battery status, screen brightness, and volume control.

 This method is especially helpful for beginners who are not familiar with keyboard shortcuts or system commands.

 Right-click on an empty area of your desktop and select the option to create a new shortcut.
 In the location field, type mblctr.exe and click Next.
-Give the shortcut a name such as Windows Mobility Centre and click Finish.
+Give the shortcut a name such as Windows Mobility Center and click Finish.

 This method is ideal for users who regularly adjust brightness, battery settings, or presentation mode and want quick access without using menus or search.

-Enable Windows Mobility Centre on Desktop Computers
+Enable Windows Mobility Center on Desktop Computers

 To enable it, press the Windows key and type Registry Editor, then open it.
 Navigate to the system settings related to mobility features and create or modify the required registry values.
-Once enabled, restart your computer and try opening the Mobility Centre using the methods mentioned earlier.
+Once enabled, restart your computer and try opening the Mobility Center using the methods mentioned earlier.

 Editing the registry should be done carefully because incorrect changes can affect system performance.
 It is recommended only for advanced users.